SystemsApproach/sdn/access.rst

 <fig-ric-overview>`, where *RAN Intelligent Controller (RIC)* is what
 the O-RAN architecture documents call their centralized SDN Controller (so we adopt this terminology in the discussion that follows).
-The "Near-Real Time" qualifier indicates the RIC is part of 10-100ms control loop implemented in the CU, as opposed to the ~1ms control loop required by the MAC scheduler running in the DU.
+The "Near-Real Time" qualifier indicates the RIC is part of 10-100 ms control loop implemented in the CU, as opposed to the ~1 ms control loop required by the MAC scheduler running in the DU.

 .. _fig-ric-overview: